Fort Drum Privatized Housing

 Hunt takes pride in its customer service and property management awards from CEL & Associates A-List and Platinum Awards, Professional Housing Managers Association Property of the Year, ENR Southwest Best Projects Award, Institute for Real Estate Management Associate of the Year, and more.
 Hunt also gives back.

-- Once a year on Helping Hands Day, Hunt Military Communities employees get out of the office and into the local community helping a variety of organizations.
+Once a year, on Helping Hands Day, Hunt Military Communities employees get out of the office and into the community to help local organizations.

-- In 2018, they launched a non-profit organization Hunt Heroes Foundation (HHF).
-Through it, they’re able to focus their support on the men and women who live in their communities.
+In 2018, Hunt launched a non-profit organization Hunt Heroes Foundation (HHF).
+Through it, they focus their support on the people who live in their communities.
 To support military health and wellness, they partner with organizations such as wear blue: run to remember and Stop Soldier Suicide.

-- Hunt helps provide financial support to those military families looking to further their education by way of a scholarship fund.
+Hunt helps provide financial support to those military families looking to further their education with a scholarship fund.

 Hunt Military Housing Locations